benjisidi/saltmarsh/Session 5 - Can you commit a crime against an animal?.md

 5: Prince
 6: Bosun

 We get onto the ship and kill *everyone*. [[Agevea]] finds a pseudodragon who doesn't like anyone but her.
-We find some win
+We find some wine, some silvery lead ingots that turn out to be lizardman money.
+25g in total.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading